-As exciting as becoming a homeowner for the first time may be, sometimes it’s difficult to know where to begin.
+As exciting as it may be to become a homeowner for the first time, it can be difficult to know where to begin.
 Before you go to a single showing, get ready for house hunting with these first steps.

 Review your finances